wavefrontHQ/docs/pages/doc/authorization_faq.md

 ### Who Is the Super Admin User?

-When your company signs up with Tanzu Observability, we ask you which users you want to designate as Super Admin users.
+When your company signs up with Tanzu Observability, we ask you which users you want to designate as Super Admin users for your Wavefront instance.
 A Super Admin user:
 * Has all permissions.
 * Has access to all dashboards and alerts.
 * Can [restore orphan dashboards and alerts](access.html#making-orphan-dashboards-visible).